Table of Contents

 Also, this place offers terrific value and service for its prices, unlike the many tourist traps in Paris.

-If you want to unwind and escape the widespread pretensions of the culinary scene, you should definitely get your onion soup from La Jacobine.
+If you want to unwind and escape the pretensions of the culinary scene, you should definitely get your onion soup from La Jacobine.

 2 Rue Cambon, 75001